Feynman Categories: Graph Glossary

 \subsubsection{Remarks and language}

 \mbox{} \begin{enumerate}

 \item In a directed graph one speaks about the ``in'' and the ``out'' edges, flags or tails at a vertex.
-For the edges this means the one flag of the edges is an ``in`` flag at the vertex.
+For the edges this means the one flag of an edge is an ``in'' flag at a vertex.
 In pictorial versions the direction is indicated by an arrow.
 A flag is an ``in'' flag if the arrow points to the vertex.

 \item As usual there are edge paths on a graph and the natural notion of an oriented edge path.
 An edge path is a (oriented) cycle if it starts and stops at the same vertex and all the edges are pairwise distinct.
-It is called simple, if each vertex on the cycle has exactly one incoming flag and one outgoing flag belonging to the cycle.
+It is called simple if each vertex on the cycle has exactly one incoming flag and one outgoing flag belonging to the cycle.
 An oriented simple cycle will be called a {\em wheel}.
 An edge whose two vertices coincide is called a {\em (small) loop}.

-\item There is a notion of a the genus of a graph, which is the minimal dimension of the surface it can be embedded on.
+\item There is a notion of the genus of a graph, which is the minimal dimension of the surface it can be embedded on.
 A ribbon graph is planar if this genus is $0$. \item For any graph, its Euler characteristic is given by